strzibny/vagrant-presentation/README.md

 #### Provider

-- Provider of virtual machines or containers used (**VirtualBox**, libvirt, docker)
+- Provider of virtual machines or containers used (**VirtualBox**, libvirt, **docker**)

-VirtualBox is upstream default. *libvirt* and others are available via plugins.
+VirtualBox is upstream default and docker support is also included by default.
+*libvirt* and others are available via plugins.

 #### Provisioner